-Ian Fowler, 58, is the Company's President and is Co-Head of Barings LLC's Global Private Finance Group, as well as a member of the group's North American, European and Asia-Pacific Private Finance Investment Committees.
-Mr. Fowler has also served as the President and Chief Executive Officer of BCIC and Co-Chief Executive Officer of BPCC since their respective inceptions.
+Ian Fowler, 59, is the Company's President and is Co-Head of Barings LLC's Global Private Finance Group, as well as a member of the group's North American, European and Asia-Pacific Private Finance Investment Committees.
+Mr. Fowler has also served as the President and Chief Executive Officer of BPCC since inception and as Co-Chief Executive Officer of BPCC since May 2021 until being appointed as sole Chief Executive Officer in December 2022.
 He is responsible for leading a team that originates, underwrites and manages global private finance investments.
 Mr. Fowler has worked in the industry since 1988 and his experience has encompassed middle market commercial finance, including originating, underwriting and managing senior secured loans, mezzanine and co-investment transactions.
 Prior to joining Barings LLC in 2012, he was a Senior Managing Director with Harbour Group and co-founded Freeport Financial LLC where he was a member of the Executive Credit Committee and responsible for all business development and capital market initiatives.
 While at Freeport, he helped build the company into one of the top five non-bank affiliated middle market sponsor finance companies in the United States.
 Before Freeport, Mr. Fowler was Managing Director and Global Group Leader for GE Capital's Global Sponsor Finance Group.
 Prior to GE Capital, Mr. Fowler held various leveraged finance and investment positions with NationsBank and Mellon Bank.
 Mr. Fowler holds a B.A.
 (Honors) from the University of Western Ontario and is a member of the CFA Institute.